shikolay/Front-end-Developer-Interview-Answers/README.md

   * Webfonts (font services like: Google Webfonts, Typekit etc.)
 * Explain how a browser determines what elements match a CSS selector?
-* Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+* Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models. box model it's how you calc size of box box-sizing can help you set different aproaches

 **[[⬆]](#toc)**

 ####<a name='js'>JS Questions:</a>

 * Explain event delegation
+event delegation it's when parant recieve a event
-* Explain how `this` works in JavaScript
+* Explain how `this` works in JavaScript depends on how it's call
 * Explain how prototypal inheritance works
 * How do you go about testing your JavaScript?
+QUnit Jasmine and bunch of staff
 * AMD vs. CommonJS?
 * What's a hashtable?
+datasctructure
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?
 * What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
   * How would you go about checking for any of these states?
 * What is a closure, and how/why would you use one?
-* What's a typical use case for anonymous functions?
+* What's a typical use case for anonymous functions? callback
 * Explain the "JavaScript module pattern" and when you'd use it.
   * Bonus points for mentioning clean namespacing.
   * What if your modules are namespace-less?